 10. Or Soak Your Entire Body

-If you have yet to try taking a therapeutic tea bath, you are missing out on one of life’s least expensive luxuries.6 Make like a celebrity and fill your tub with a bit of the brew and maybe some flower petals.
+If you haven’t tried taking a therapeutic tea bath yet, you are missing out on one of life’s most affordable luxuries.6 Make like a celebrity and fill your tub with a bit of the brew and maybe some flower petals.